tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

     the scalar has frequency data but nothing else the dimensional models spectrums accurately

-In INET, radio signal analog models represent signals as they are transmitted, received and propagate in the wireless medium.
+**V1** In INET, radio signal analog models represent signals as they are transmitted, received and propagate in the wireless medium.
 Models of different complexity are available, suitable for different purposes.

+..
+The analog model implements how signals as a physical phenomena are represented as they are transmitted, received and propagate in the wireless medium.
+It specifies at what detail level they are represented, what features of them are modeled.

+**V2** In INET, analog models implement how signals as physical phenomena are represented as they are transmitted, received and propagate? through the wireless medium.
+Analog models of different complexity are available, differing from each other in detail level, and modeled PHY-layer features.

+..
 This showcase describes the avaialbe analog signal representation models, their advantages and drawbacks, and typical use cases.
-There are three example simulations for typical use cases.
+There are three example simulations for typical use cases. **TODO** emphasize example

+This showcase describes the avaialbe analog signal representation models, their advantages and drawbacks, and contains three example simulations for typical use cases.

 ..
 Through three example simulations.